PSRewired/FragmentServer/README.md

 ## Acknowledgements
 A huge thanks to the following developers who worked on the following projects:

-- [lobbyemu](https://github.com/Zero1UP/lobbyemu) -- The original fragment server written in C/C++
+- [lobbyemu](https://github.com/Lord-Ptolemy/lobbyemu) -- The original fragment server written in C/C++
-- [FragmentServerWV](https://github.com/Zero1UP/FragmentServerWV) -- The original port of the server into C#
+- [FragmentServerWV](https://github.com/zeroKilo/FragmentServerWV) -- The original port of the server into C#
-- [FragmentServer_netCore](https://github.com/Zero1UP/FragmentServer_netCore) -- A more recent port of the server into C#
+- [FragmentServer_netCore](https://github.com/Zackmon/FragmentNetslumServer)https://github.com/Zackmon/FragmentNetslumServer -- A more recent port of the server into C# by Zackmon